Skip to main content

 Image of a logo "TRUE: Transformational Rural Urban Exchange" between Western Carolina University and North Carolina A&T State University

-Transformative Rural-Urban Exchange (TRUE) is a collaborative undertaking involving the College of Education and Allied Professions (CEAP) at WCU and our partner, the School of Education at North Carolina Agricultural & Technical State University (NC A&T SU), a Historically Black University (HBCU) in Greensboro, NC.
-Every year, a small group of students from WCU and NC A&T SU are selected to spend a week at their partner university and, in turn, host their counterparts at their home university.
+Transformative Rural-Urban Exchange (TRUE) is a 20+ collaborative undertaking involving NC A&T SU, a Historically Black College/ University (HBCU), and WCU, a Predominantly White Institution (PWI).
+It is sponsored by the Deans of the Colleges of Education at both universities.
+Every year, a small group of students from both universities are selected to attend a training retreat together.
+Then, they spend a week at their partner university and, in turn, host their counterparts at their home campus.

 TRUE is available to all teacher-education students at WCU who have been accepted into the education program but are not yet student teaching during the semester of the exchange.